090297-L/HsINet-and-CPS2D-SSR/README.md

 # HsINet-and-CPS2D-SSR
-Hybrid-space Interaction Network for Efficient Single-Image Super-Resolution in Industrial Applications
+Hybrid-space Interaction Network for Single-Image Super-Resolution in Industrial Intelligent Detection

 Our paper is currently in the review stage of the journal IEEE/ASME Transactions on Mechatronics.
 After the paper is accepted, we will upload the code and the dataset as soon as possible.